daivik89/my-python-projects/README.md

 ## 📁 What's Inside?

-* **`firstprogram.py`**: My very first Python script!
+- **firstprogram.py** 🚀: My very first Python script!
 It introduces basics like printing text to the console and handling simple user input.

-* **`datatypes.py`**: A practice script exploring various Python data types, including integers, floats, strings, booleans, and lists.
+- **datatypes.py** 🔢: A practice script exploring various Python data types, including integers, floats, strings, booleans, and lists.

+- **comment.py** 📝: This script demonstrates how to use comments in Python, including single-line and multi-line comments for better code readability.

 ## 🛠️ How to Run These Projects